There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 Unfortunately Lucas modified the lever to have a bulbous end on it and although you can remove it easily enough, the lever underneath is not pretty.
 So another lever is needed, which means finding another switch from the range.
 As it happened I already had a spare (demist, ironically) switch which, whilst not having the same 'ribbed' lever end as the rest of them, looked better than the ex-Princess version.

 So I stripped both switches down and tried to work out what needed to be done to give me one latching and one momentary position either side of the centre-OFF.
 It turned out to be very simple: swap one of the copper contact strips of the 3-way switch for the single one in the demister switch.
 The shape of the contacts is what determines whether it's a latching or momentary function, while the main switch body is moulded to allow the correct amount of travel for the number of positions, as seen here in a back-to-back comparison.
-It should be obvious that the switch lever can't depress any further (it's a 2-position body).
+It should be obvious that the lever on the right-hand switch can't depress any further (it's a 2-position body).

 I also swapped the outer bodies over, as the ex-Princess type had the painted silver trim line around it which wouldn't match the car - the demist switch outer body was plain.
-I then removed the demister symbol from the end of the lever.
+I then polished the demister symbol from the end of the lever.
 All the remaining bits were reassembled into a single-throw 1-pole non-latching (i.e. OFF - (ON) ) that will probably confuse the hell out of me some years down the line when I find it in a box and wonder what it does!
 Now, if I could only find the correct Lucas connector to fit the modified switch...

 Back to top